Live wallpaper app made with C and SDL3 GPU, supporting OpenWallpaper scenes as well as video wallpapers.

 Usage

-To run the scene:
+To run scene wallpaper:

-wallpaperd [OPTIONS] [WALLPAPER_PATH] [WALLPAPER_OPTIONS]
+wallpaperd [OPTIONS] [VIDEO_PATH]

-Available options:
+Common options:

-- --display=<display> – specify display to draw wallpaper on, ignored in window mode
+- --display=<display> – specify display to draw wallpaper on, ignored in window mode. wallpaperd will render to this display if it's connected, unload all the data and sleep when it's disconnected

 - --pause-hidden – pause rendering when wallpaper is not visible, e.g. when fullscreen window is open